Grey High School: History

 Grey High School main entrance on the current College Drive, Mill Park campus.

 The school was founded as The Grey Institute by John Paterson, who also founded Standard Bank and The Herald newspaper, and named after Sir George Grey, Governor of the Cape Colony for the period 5 December 1854 – 15 August 1861, who was the benefactor for the original school to be constructed adjacent to the Donkin Reserve in Central, Port Elizabeth.
-The foundation stone was laid on 4 June 1856 and The Grey Institute officially opened for classes in 1859.
+The foundation stone was laid on 4 June 1856 and The Grey Institute officially opened for classes in 1859 with 40 students.

 Sir George Grey, during his times as governor in South Africa, Australia and New Zealand is also affiliated with the establishment of other educational institutions such as Grey College in Bloemfontein, Auckland Grammar School in Auckland, New Zealand, and Whanganui Collegiate School, in Whanganui, New Zealand.

 "The Grey" school song was written as the poem "The School on the Hill" by William Chubb Meredith, rector from 1892 to 1910.
-Due to significant growth from the "twice one hundred boys" referenced therein, the school relocated to College Drive, Mill Park in 1915.
+Due to significant growth from the "twice one hundred boys" referenced therein, the school relocated to College Drive, Mill Park in 1915 with the junior school taking over the former premises at the Donkin Reserve.

-In 1930, Grey Junior School separated from the high school into newly constructed buildings to the south east of the high school on the same campus and references to "The Grey Institute" were dropped in favour of "Grey High School" and "Grey Junior School".
-The school is, however, still affectionately referred to as "The Grey" by alumni.
+In the late 1920s, additional buildings were constructed to the south-east of the high school on the same campus and they were officially opened for use by the Grey Junior on 26 July 1930.

+In 1931, references to "The Grey Institute" were dropped in favour of the schools being "Grey High School" headed by a rector, and "Grey Primary School" by a principal.
+The primary school would later adopt the reference "Grey Junior".
+Alumni still affectionately refer to the schools as "The Grey".

 At approximately 870 students currently, the school is considered medium-sized in South African school terms, as is the norm for Eastern Cape boys schools.
 Competition outside of the Eastern Cape is typically against large-sized schools having between 1000 and 1500 students.

 The school motto of "Tria Juncta in Uno", Latin for "Three Joined in One" is derived from the Most Honourable Order of the Bath of which Sir George Grey was made Knight Commander in 1848.
 (Three past South African presidents have been made Honorary Knights of Order of the Bath.)
 While the motto likely originally referred to the Holy Trinity, it has been reinterpreted to refer to the body, mind and spirit that make up a scholar at Grey.